 The shops in Halesworth are a treat!
-Shopping like it used to be - a good range of shops selling everything from everyday items, local food and produce, designer clothes, stationery, gifts, whole food, home brew items, electricals, antiques, fruit and veg, flowers, books, carpets.
-Many of the shops are independent shops owned and run by the proprietors, who have a deep understanding of their business freely offering detailed advice and outstanding service.
+Shopping like it used to be.
+A good range of shops, many independently owned, selling everyday items plus local meats, food and produce, clothing, stationery, gifts, wholefoods, home brew items, electricals, antiques, fruit and veg, books, carpets.
+Professional services are here too - opticians, solicitors, dentists and more - and plenty of opportunities for a sit down and refreshments.

 Halesworth.net is part of the Blythweb Group of Local Sites and is owned and operated

 by Blythweb Ltd